nuclio/nuclio/docs/reference/runtimes/shell/writing-a-shell-function.md

 ## Handle events with any executable binary

-Because the shell runtime simply forks a process, you can leverage it to run any executable binary in the Docker image.
+Because the shell runtime simply forks a process, you can leverage it to run any executable binary in the container image.
 This means that you don't need to provide any code to the shell runtime, only a function configuration.
 In this example, you install the [ImageMagick](https://www.imagemagick.org/script/index.php) utility and call its `convert` executable on each event.
 You then send the function images and use `convert` to reduce the image by 50% in the response.
 You do this by invoking the `nuctl` CLI as follows:

 ```sh
 nuctl deploy -p /dev/null convert \